-Recommended Assignments for the QUALIFIERS or QUALIFIERS_n Symbol: Table 5-5 lists recommended assignments to the QUALIFIERS or QUALIFIERS n symbol.
+Recommended Assignments for the QUALIFIERS or QUALIFIERS_n Symbol: Table 5-6 lists recommended assignments to the QUALIFIERS or QUALIFIERS n symbol.
 These assignments are identified and briefly described, but are listed in no particular order.

 Use the QUALIFIER То

 /BLOCK_SIZE=n Set the block size for data records in a BACKUP save set.
 Acceptable range for n is 2048 through 65,534.

 Recommended block sizes:

 • 24 KB for reel-to-reel tapes

 • 32 KB for TA90

 • 64 KB for TA90 if you do not want to copy save sets.

-Default block sizes: If you do not use this qualifier, the default block sizes are:
+Default block sizes:

+If you do not use this qualifier, the default block sizes are:

 • Disk save set-32,356 bytes

-• Magnetic tape save set-8192 bytes
+Magnetic tape save set-8192 bytes

 /IMAGE Execute an image backup.

-Caution:
+/IMAGE Caution:

+/IMAGE Caution: Using this assignment causes SLS software to use

+/IMAGE /FAST Caution: Using this assignment causes SLS software to use ONLY the device specification in the FILES_n symbol, implicitly selecting all files.
+This could possibly

-Using this assignment causes SLS software to use ONLY the device specification in the FILES_n symbol implicitly selecting all files.
+Caution: Using this assignment causes SLS software to use ONLY the device specification in the FILES_n symbol, implicitly selecting all files.
 This could possibly increase your system backup operation time.

-/FAST Prescan all files.

-/RECORD Record the backup date in file headers.

-Note: This qualifier requires WRITE access to the files being backed up.

-/IGNORE=INTERLOCKS Back up files currently open for write by other applications on the system.

-/IGNORE=NOBACKUP Back up files that are marked as no backup.

-/VERIFY Verify the backup.

-/DELETE Delete files after backing them up.
+/FAST Caution: Using this assignment causes SLS software to use ONLY the device specification in the FILES_n symbol, implicitly selecting all files.
+This could possibly increase your system backup operation time.
+Prescan all files.

-Table 5-5 Recommended QUALIFIERS or QUALIFIERS_n Assignments
+Table 5-6 Recommended QUALIFIERS or QUALIFIERS_n Assignments

-Use the QUALIFIER То /MODIFY/SINCE=BACKUP Back up files modified since the last backup with the /RECORD qualifier. /EXPIRED/BEFORE=TODAY Back up files that expired before today.
+Use the QUALIFIER То /IGNORE=INTERLOCKS Back up files currently open for write by other applications on the system. /IGNORE=NOBACKUP Back up files that are marked as no backup. /VERIFY Verify the backup. /DELETE Delete files after backing them up. /MODIFY/SINCE=BACKUP Back up files modified since the last backup was done with the /RECORD qualifier. /EXPIRED/BEFORE=TODAY Back up files that expired before today.
 Note: Files without a defined expiration date are considered to have expired on 17-NOV-1858.
 Refer to Section 9.1.2 for more information on setting expiration dates.

-Table 5-5 (Cont.)
+Table 5-6 (Cont.)
 Recommended QUALIFIERS or QUALIFIERS_n Assignments